 Read the full message.

-Are you missing a piece(s) of your NFPs insurance puzzle?
-Get your free insurance health check!
+Are you missing a piece(s) of your NFP’s insurance puzzle?

-Aon has launched an online, interactive and customer-friendly NFP Insurance Puzzle Solver (IPS).
-By answering only 10 simple YES/NO questions about your NFP, the IPS will help identify the insurance covers suited to your organisation, then give you the option to apply for them online.
+Aon has launched an online, interactive and customer-friendly NFP Insurance Puzzle Solver (IPH).
+By answering only ten simple yes/no questions about your NFP, the IPH will help identify the insurance covers suited to your organisation, then give you the option to apply for them online.
 Or if you prefer, request a call back from our NFP team or receive the forms to complete at your leisure.

 Plus, should your activities not change over the next year there will also be no forms at renewal!

 Volunteering Australia is proud to continue to call Aon Risk Services our approved insurance partner.
 Watch the video below featuring former Volunteering Australia CEO Brett Williamson, and Aon’s NFP Client Director Gavin Deadman, as they discuss how the partnership delivers value through educational material and tools as well as advice to ensure your organisation has the right insurance.
 These can be accessed via: Aon’s Volunteering Australia Resource Centre.

 The centre has been designed as a central resource to help you learn more about insurance and how to reduce the risk of a claim.
 You can also use it to ask our NFP team your burning insurance questions, who are there to help you get the right cover for your organisation and its people.

 Why does your voluntary organisation need insurance?